HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 householder’s responsibility to arrange for removal or control of foxes

-– as mentioned, foxes aren’t actually considered vermin and, as such,
+– as mentioned, foxes aren’t legally considered vermin and, as such,

 local councils are not obliged to provide a control service for them.
 Costs will vary according to location and the company you employ, but an